Puppets of Old

 - Use paint stir sticks as the “backbone” and handle for these larger puppets so they do not flop over in the middle of a scene.

-- The puppet figures in this book can also be used as paper dolls
+- The puppet figures can also be used as paper dolls

-- Any of these puppets can be used for flannel board stories if they are back with sandpaper or felt
+- Any of these puppets can be used for flannel board stories if they are backed with sandpaper or felt

 While these are simple performances that you can do during religion class, you will need to practice a few times before you invite an audience in.